gourshete/gourshete.github.io/_posts/2019-07-18-scopes-in-rails.markdown

 `You should always pass a callable object to the scopes defined with #scope.
 This ensures that the scope is re-evaluated each time it is called.`

+.

+### Default Scope

+What if we need to query `Vehicle` model with some pre-fixed parameters.
+Suppose requirement is to show vehicles of drive type
+'Gear' only.
+We must add the `where(drive_type: 'Gear')` clause to all the requests.
+Is there a better way with scopes?

+Yes!!

+Just by defining `default scope` we would be able to query the drive_type geared vehicles only.
+Just like

+      class Vehicle < ActiveRecord::Base
+        default_scope {where(drive_type: 'gear')}
+      end

+This will add `where(drive_type: 'gear')` to all the request we make to `Vehicle`.

+This is just one way to use default scope.
+You can use default scopes `n` number of times in a Model.
+They all will be club together in the resulting query.

+      class Vehicle < ActiveRecord::Base
+        default_scope {where(drive_type: 'gear')}
+        default_scope {where(color: 'red')}
+      end

+In this way we are able to filter each request on Model with default scope.

+..

+### Unscoped

+As much as we need `default scope`, we may also need to undo it at some places.
+It means calling a plain query on a Model without any pre-defined clause/s.
+It can be just like

+      Vehicle.unscoped.count

+It will result `Vehicle.count` by removing default clause `where(drive_type: 'gear')`

+...

+Now let's move towards effect of scopes on associations.
+Default scope will have effect on inherited classes.
 Let's assume data for more clear picture

 <img src="{{ '/assets/img/scopes_1.png' | prepend: site.baseurl }}" alt="">